seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

     ![image](../media/life7.png)

-    4. On the Create key vault section provide the following information:
+    4. On the Create a key vault page provide the following information:

         | Settings | Values |
         |  -- | -- |